Odra CLI

 💁 INFO : Contract "contract-package-53b3486180b2a9506fbb0523ed159b1908cec628d091b19cbe74e057e7ebbc8b" deployed.

-💁 INFO : Command executed successfully
+💁 INFO : Deployment completed successfully.

-This will run the deploy script and create a new file in the resources
+This will run the deploy script and create a new file in the resources directory - named contracts.toml, or <chain>-contracts.toml when ODRA_CASPER_LIVENET_CHAIN_NAME is set, as it normally is:

 last_updated = "2025-07-03T10:33:55Z"